-It is entirely your choice whether or not to take part, and we encourage you to contact us with any questions you may have (see section 11).
+It is entirely your choice whether or not to take part, and you can contact us with any questions you may have (see section 11).

 If you agree to take part, you may withdraw yourself and your data from the study without penalty at any time, and without giving a reason, by letting us know.